frnck37/Duino-JS-website-agregator-/README.md

 </script>

 Note: You need a web server like Apache or NGINX to run it, because Web Workers don't work on local files.
+It should work on production, because that's what it's intented to !

 ### Options